Seti I at Abydos & KV17

 Portrait of Seti I from his temple in Abydos

-The Temple of Seti I is situated in Abydos, one of the most important archaeological sites of Ancient Egypt.
-Abydos lies in Upper Egypt, about 10 km from the Nile River.
-It served as a necropolis for Egypt’s earliest kings and later became a pilgrimage center dedicated to the worship of Osiris.
-Construction of the temple began during the reign of Seti I (1290–1279 BC) and was completed by his son, Ramesses II (1279–1213 BC).
-The temple complex comprises a series of courtyards, hypostyle halls, and chapels, all richly decorated with intricate carvings and hieroglyphs depicting scenes from Egyptian history and mythology.
-The Mortuary Temple of Seti I is divided into two main sections: the outer court and the inner court.
-Outer Court: This area contained several chapels dedicated to deities such as Amun-Ra, Ptah, Osiris, Isis, Horus, Anubis, and Hathor.
-Smaller shrines honored gods including Khonsu and Sobek, while statues of other deities were placed throughout the court.
-Inner Court: The inner section housed three principal structures: a hypostyle hall (a vast hall supported by numerous columns), an offering chapel (where ritual offerings were made), and a sanctuary (reserved for priestly ceremonies).
-The walls were adorned with reliefs depicting episodes from Seti I’s reign and mythological scenes, such as Ra-Horakhty’s battle against Apophis and Isis mourning the death of Osiris.
+The Temple of Seti I stands at Abydos, one of ancient Egypt’s most important archaeological sites.
+Located in Upper Egypt about 10 km from the Nile, Abydos served as the burial ground of Egypt’s earliest kings and later became a major pilgrimage center devoted to Osiris.
+Construction of the temple began under Seti I (1290–1279 BCE) and was completed by his son, Ramesses II.
+The complex is arranged in a sequence of courtyards, hypostyle halls, and chapels richly decorated with reliefs and hieroglyphs.
+The outer court contained chapels dedicated to major deities—including Amun‑Ra, Ptah, Osiris, Isis, Horus, Anubis, and Hathor—along with smaller shrines to Khonsu and Sobek.
+The inner court held the main hypostyle hall, an offering chapel, and the sanctuary reserved for priestly rites.
+Its walls depict episodes from Seti I’s reign and mythological scenes such as Ra‑Horakhty battling Apophis and Isis mourning Osiris.

 Temple of Abydos